Do I need a solicitor for my divorce?

 The most important issues in divorce are those involving the welfare of any child under 18 (under 16 in Scotland), known as 'minor' children.
 These issues include child support, parental responsibility and divorce orders for residence and contact (formerly known as 'custody' and 'access').

 Because these issues are so important, the divorce court will be concerned that what has been decided is in the best interests of the minor children.
-Because the welfare and proper care of your children are paramount, you should ask a solicitor to approve the divorce agreements concerning your children that you and your spouse have made.
+Because the welfare and proper care of your children are paramount, it can be a good idea to ask a solicitor to approve the divorce agreements concerning your children that you and your spouse have made.
 An experienced solicitor can guide you to a divorce settlement that the divorce court will approve as being in the best interests of the children.

 Do you have property which can be easily divided?